 NCJW MN is committed to providing Action, Resources, and Equity in Schools.
 To support this effort, we allocate rapid response funds* to support homeless and highly mobile youth and families.
 Additionally, we offer standalone programs to support Twin Cities Metro Area schools:

 Books to Borrow is a lending library program for children.
 For almost 2 years, we have been partnering with Neighborhood House, Project for Pride in Living (PPL) and the St Paul ECFE programs to promote literacy, family engagement and strengthen community by providing easy, early access to quality children’s books.

 - Stocking three little libraries with quality, popular titled books for neighborhood children to borrow, read at home, and return for another.
 Libraries are located at Sibley Manor Apartments, Fort Road Flats and between 1372-1384 St Paul Avenue.

 - Providing a classroom lending library for two preschool programs where NCJW volunteers are reading and learning with the children while also helping with selecting books to enjoy at home.
 (September-May)

 - Volunteer-led story time and activities for children to participate in while their parents are shopping at Neighborhood House’s monthly Fresh Produce Distribution Days at Francis Basket Food Pantry located in Sibley Manor Apartments.
 (July-October)

 - Participating in pop-up family programs like National Night Out, holiday/seasonal potluck dinners and a community wide baby shower for new parents; volunteers mingle with families, encourage book borrowing and lead craft activities that support the love of reading.

-*Funding requests are referred to NCJW directly through our MPS liaison, we do not accept direct funding requests.
+*Rapid response funding requests are referred to NCJW directly through our MPS liaison; we do not accept direct funding requests.